estnltk/estnltk/docs/tutorials/maltparser.rst

       (murdvargaga (juhtum kummaline) ,)
       (kutsus kes endale ise (politsei .)))

+Regardless the ``return_type``, words in the input text will always be annotated for dependency links (attributes ``SYNTAX_LABEL`` and ``SYNTAX_HEAD``).

 .. rubric:: Notes

-.. [#] Currently, a non-optimized version of the system is provided, which achieves the accuracy (UAS) of 78%.
+.. [#] Currently, a non-optimized version of the system is provided, which achieves accuracy (UAS) of 78%.
 It is likely that the parser needs to be optimized for more specialized goals, see http://lepo.it.da.ut.ee/~kaili/Syntax/maltparser.html for details about training and optimizing the parser on Estonian data.